Tom Clancy's Splinter Cell: Tom Clancy's Splinter Cell: Conviction (2010)

 Conviction was officially announced on May 23, 2007, when Ubisoft released a trailer for the game.
 The game was due for release on November 16, 2007.
 However, the game missed its initial launch date, and on May 19, 2008, it was reported that Conviction was "officially on hold" and that the game had been taken "back to the drawing board".
 Ubisoft announced that the game had been pushed back to the 2009–10 fiscal year.
 At E3 2009, the developers confirmed that the "new" Conviction had been in development since early 2008, commenting that "the gameplay has evolved a lot" and "the visual direction is simply much better".
 The game's release date was pushed back several times.
 On March 18, 2010, the demo was released for Xbox 360.
 Ubisoft wanted to make the fifth game more accessible, so Conviction was designed around the new core elements "Mark and Execute" and "Last Known Position", while stealth elements present in the previous games were omitted, such as the ability to whistle, lock pick, and hide bodies.
 Conviction uses a cover system and adds simple interrogation sequences to the series.

+Tom Clancy's Splinter Cell: Classic Trilogy HD (2011)

+In September 2011, a remastered compilation package was released for the PlayStation 3 that included the first three games in the series.
+The remastered versions are based on the PC ports of the originals.
+The compilation received "mixed or average" reviews on Metacritic.